 At least two months before leaving, talk to your doctor about your travel plans.
 It is important to discuss your medication/insulin adjustments, Glucagon and testing for ketones during the trip.
 This is also a good time to arrange the papers you will need to comply with airline regulations.

 If your planned trip has different time zones, discuss this too.
 What you do will depend on your medications and/or your type of insulin.
 Your doctor may advise you to follow your normal routine until you stop travelling, have a long sleep and then start from scratch when you wake up.
 On the other hand, you may be given specific information about any medication or insulin changes you may need.

-During long hauls, a support hose can help to prevent swelling and may reduce the risk of clotting in the veins of the legs.
-Check first with your diabetes team if this is okay for you.
+During long haul flights, a support hose can help to prevent swelling and may reduce the risk of clotting in the veins of the legs.
+Check with your diabetes team first to see if this is okay for you.
 For some people with reduced circulation, due to conditions such as peripheral neuropathy (a condition caused by damage to the nerves in the peripheral nervous system which typically affects hands, feet and legs), they may not be suitable.

-Important information about any vaccinations required can be obtained from your doctor or specialised travel medical centre.
+You can obtain important information about any vaccinations required from your doctor or specialised travel medical centre.
 They will also advise you of other tablets you may need to take with you just in case, to treat diarrhoea or nausea.

 One Month Prior to Departure

 - Arrange all paperwork required including a letter from your doctor, scripts for all medications, written details of next of kin and NDSS and Medicare cards.